rishabhmthakur2/rishabhmthakur2/README.md

 # 💫 About Me:

-Software Developer at Epic Games. <br>
+Sr. Software Developer at NVIDIA.
+Previously Epic Games! <br>
 Currently based out of San Diego, CA! <br>

 Masters in Software Engineering from UC Berkeley (Class of 2023)